 - 1/3 cup Worcestershire

-In a large zip lock bag add marinade ingredients and the trimmed tri tip.
+- In a large zip lock bag add marinade ingredients and the trimmed tri tip.
 Seal tight and shake well to mix.
-Marinade for anywhere from one hour, up to 6 in a dish in the fridge, remembering to flip the marinade and bag halfway through your marinade.
+Marinade for two hours, (up to 6) in a dish in the fridge, remembering to flip the marinade and bag halfway through the marinade time.

-Add the tri tip.
+- Add the tri tip.
 Cook for about one hour, until it reaches an internal temperature (IT) of 125 degrees for rare or 135 degrees for medium rare.

-- Slice against to grain, this is key for tri tip due to the way the striations change over the course of the meat.
+- Slice against to grain, this is key for tri tip due to the way the grains change along the tri tip.
+Serve with your favorite sauce.